2020 Serbian local elections: Nova Varoš

+Incumbent mayor Radosav Vasiljević from the New People for Nova Varoš citizens' group was confirmed for another term in office after the election.
+New People for Nova Varoš was part of the Serbian Progressive Party's alliance, and its delegates in the municipal assembly were elected with endorsements from the Progressives.

 Požega

 Results of the election for the Municipal Assembly of Požega:

 Incumbent mayor Đorđe Nikitović of the Serbian Progressive Party was confirmed for another term in office after the election.

+Nikitović submitted his resignation on 28 September 2023 in order for the municipality to participate in the early 2023 Serbian local elections.
+He was appointed afterward as leader of a provisional authority.

 Priboj

 Results of the election for the Municipal Assembly of Priboj:

 Incumbent mayor Lazar Rvović of the Serbian Progressive Party was confirmed for another term in office after the election.

+Rvović submitted his resignation on 28 September 2023 in order for the municipality to participate in the early 2023 Serbian local elections.
+He was appointed afterward as leader of a provisional authority.

 Prijepolje

 Results of the election for the Municipal Assembly of Prijepolje:

-Vladimir Babić of the Serbian Progressive Party was chosen as mayor after the election.
+Vladimir Babić of the Serbian Progressive Party was chosen as mayor following the election.
+He was replaced by fellow Progressive Party member Drago Popadić in February 2023.

+Popadić submitted his resignation on 28 September 2023 in order for the municipality to participate in the early 2023 Serbian local elections.
+Izudin Santić of the Sandžak Democratic Party was appointed afterward as leader of a provisional authority.

 Samir Tandir was elected from the lead position on the Justice and Reconciliation Party list.
 He left the party in May 2022, bringing the rest of its local assembly delegation with him.